Arizona Living Trust Rules and Law: What Are They?

 Most people in Arizona do not need to worry about paying federal estate taxes.
 Those only apply if the estate is worth $12 million or more.
 For 2022, the estate tax rate is 18% to 40%, depending on how much your assets exceed $12 million.
 Arizona does not have an estate tax.

 The assets in a revocable trust count toward the overall value of your estate.
-Consider an irrevocable trust if you have a high net worth under federal tax law.
+An option is to consider an irrevocable trust if you have a high net worth under federal tax law.

 Assets you have in a revocable living trust are at risk of being taken by creditors, and the government considers them when calculating eligibility for Medicaid assistance.
 If you need to enter a nursing home, you must deplete your funds before receiving government assistance.
 This can rapidly decrease the assets you leave your heirs.